ykdojo/sensei/README.md

 - Step 2: Run `npm install -g .`
 - Step 3: Run `sensei`

+## Troubleshooting

+Note: I'm using node 17.9.1, npm 8.11.0.

+If the above steps don't work, feel free to try the same node version.

 ## Find a command

 sensei -c revert back to a particular commit with git